entando/entando-docs/vuepress/docs/tutorials/devops/backing-up-and-restoring-your-environment.md

     -   Entando will automatically instantiate and populate the app from the most recent backup

-4. Move the resources and protected folders from your Entando backup (see #TODO) into your `entando-de-app` application under `src/main/webapp` replacing any content that is already there.
+4. Move the resources and protected folders from your Entando backup into your `entando-de-app` application under `src/main/webapp` replacing any content that is already there.